noborus/trdsql/README.md

 NULL is undecided in many text formats.
 JSON `null` is considered the same as SQL `NULL`.
 For formats other than JSON, you must specify a string that is considered NULL.
+In most cases you will need to specify an empty string ("").

 If `-inull ""` is specified, an empty string will be treated as SQL NULL.